Skip to main content

 State persistence and history

-• Durable state is stored in StoryRun and StepRun status.
+• Durable request and execution state is stored across StoryTrigger, StoryRun, StepRun, and EffectClaim.

 • Large payloads are stored via storage references instead of inline status data.